What is an Ectopic Pregnancy?

 1. Medication: In some cases, ectopic pregnancies can be treated with medication, particularly when detected early.

-2. Surgery: When medication is not an option or if the ectopic pregnancy is more advanced, surgery may be necessary.
+2. Surgery: When medication is not an option or if such pregnancy is more advanced, surgery may be necessary.

 3. Salpingectomy Versus Salpingostomy: During surgery, your healthcare provider may perform either a salpingectomy (removal of the fallopian tube) or a salpingostomy (removal of the pregnancy while preserving the fallopian tube).
 The choice depends on the extent of damage to the tube and your future fertility goals.